 I quickly proceeded to the register to but the few items the store did have in stock that I had already placed in my cart, where the woman at the cash register was no more resourceful.
 I explained to her my issue and asked why the store did not order more if it is like this every month and her reply was simple and just as rude: "Welcome to retail" was all she had to say.
 I asked if there was a manager on staff and she told me yes, but that the manager was going to tell me the same thing.
 I promptly left the store before making a scene and telling the workers what I thought about their service and poor planning.

-Review about: Great Value Bread.
+Product or Service Mentioned: Great Value Bread.